Speech processing: History

 Early attempts at speech processing and recognition were primarily focused on understanding a handful of simple phonetic elements such as vowels.
 In 1952, three researchers at Bell Labs, Stephen.
 Balashek, R. Biddulph, and K. H. Davis, developed a system that could recognize digits spoken by a single speaker.
-Pioneering works in field of speech recognition using analysis of its spectrum were reported in 1940s.
+Pioneering works in field of speech recognition using analysis of its spectrum were reported in the 1940s.

 Linear predictive coding (LPC), a speech processing algorithm, was first proposed by Fumitada Itakura of Nagoya University and Shuzo Saito of Nippon Telegraph and Telephone (NTT) in 1966.
 Further developments in LPC technology were made by Bishnu S. Atal and Manfred R. Schroeder at Bell Labs during the 1970s.
 LPC was the basis for voice-over-IP (VoIP) technology, as well as speech synthesizer chips, such as the Texas Instruments LPC Speech Chips used in the Speak & Spell toys from 1978.

 One of the first commercially available speech recognition products was Dragon Dictate, released in 1990.
 In 1992, technology developed by Lawrence Rabiner and others at Bell Labs was used by AT&T in their Voice Recognition Call Processing service to route calls without a human operator.
 By this point, the vocabulary of these systems was larger than the average human vocabulary.

 By the early 2000s, the dominant speech processing strategy started to shift away from Hidden Markov Models towards more modern neural networks and deep learning.

+In 2012, Geoffrey Hinton and his team at the University of Toronto demonstrated that deep neural networks could significantly outperform traditional HMM-based systems on large vocabulary continuous speech recognition tasks.
+This breakthrough led to widespread adoption of deep learning techniques in the industry.

+By the mid-2010s, companies like Google, Microsoft, Amazon, and Apple had integrated advanced speech recognition systems into their virtual assistants such as Google Assistant, Cortana, Alexa, and Siri.
+These systems utilized deep learning models to provide more natural and accurate voice interactions.

+The development of Transformer-based models, like Google's BERT (Bidirectional Encoder Representations from Transformers) and OpenAI's GPT (Generative Pre-trained Transformer), further pushed the boundaries of natural language processing and speech recognition.
+These models enabled more context-aware and semantically rich understanding of speech.
+In recent years, end-to-end speech recognition models have gained popularity.
+These models simplify the speech recognition pipeline by directly converting audio input into text output, bypassing intermediate steps like feature extraction and acoustic modeling.
+This approach has streamlined the development process and improved performance.